-Bugaboo’s big, bold brand stretch: the Boxer luggage system
+Bugaboo’s big, bold brand stretching: the Boxer luggage system

 I was lucky enough to recently attend the exciting launch of bugaboo’s new product range: “a revolutionary luggage system” called Bugaboo Boxer.
-This is a big stretch for a brand famous for reinventing the baby stroller category 15 years ago.
+This is big brand stretching for a brand famous for reinventing the baby stroller category 15 years ago.

-Below I highlight some of the interesting learning from this brand stretch initiative.
+Below I highlight some of the interesting learning from this brand stretching initiative.

 1. Stretch your core competences